ndsev/zserio/doc/ZserioInvisibles.md

 ## Packed Arrays

+### Packed Arrays of Integers

-All packed arrays adds at least one hidden `bool` (1 bit) field at the beginning of the array to indicate whether the array is actually packed or not.
+All packed arrays of integers adds at least one hidden `bool` (1 bit) field at the beginning of the array to indicate whether the array is actually packed or not.

 The following shows an invisible zserio for array of `uint32` packed using delta compression: